Sunscald on Peppers – Causes and How to Prevent It

 Alternaria Fruit Rot

-Alternaria fruit rot is a condition that is mainly caused by injury to your peppers.
+Alternaria fruit rot is a condition that is mainly caused by physical injury to your peppers.
 Lesions form at the site of the injury and eventually sink.
-They will often then become covered in a brown or black mold.
-Fruit rot can be caused by sunscald injury, but also by extreme cold, heat, insect damage or a calcium deficiency.
+They will often become covered in a brown or black fungus.
+Fruit rot can also be caused by sun scald, or by extreme cold, heat, insect damage, or a calcium deficiency.

 See more on fruit rot here.